OndrejPetrzilka/Rock.Collections/README.md

 * Additional memory overhead: none, it uses less memory (not yet measured exactly)
 * Performance overhead: Remove ~30% slower, Add ~20% faster when capacity is sufficient (compared to classic SortedSet)
 * Operation complexity: Add/Remove/Contains are O(log2(n)), same as classic SortedSet; Clear is O(n)
-* Clear operation is technically O(n), but very fast, it's only Array.Clear (same as HashSet for example)
+<br>Clear operation is technically O(n), but very fast, it's only Array.Clear (same as HashSet for example)

 ## How to use
 * Download the files and add it to your project